smartmobilefactory/jenkins-role-strategy-filter/README.md

 2. Open Tampermokey extension dropdown
 3. Click "create a new script..."
 4. Paste the script content into the editor (replace all content)
-5. Safe the script
+5. Save the script
 6. Go to the jenkins plugin
 7. use the filters :)

 # Edit Script

-You can easily edit the script in the Tampermokey-Editor or your desired Text-Editor, just edit the script, safe your changes, reload the page and see your changes happening.
+You can easily edit the script in the Tampermokey-Editor or your desired Text-Editor, just edit the script, save your changes, reload the page and see your changes happening.